Kneaded That

 Storage

-• Refrigerator: Refrigerate for up to 5 days.
-Warm slightly before serving for the best texture.
+• Refrigerator: Keep for up to 5 days; warm slightly before serving for the best texture.

 • Picture of sourdough discard pumpkin banana muffins with cinnamon streusel topping.